Cipher-Linux/Paki/README.md

 # Paki
 ## Paki is a recursive acronym that stands for Paki Advanced Kit Installer
-It's a basic Package Manager for CipherLinux\n
+It's a basic Package Manager for CipherLinux
 We will improve it